o-yuksel/o-yuksel.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
    Figure 2.
+The Lotka-Volterra Big Bully Game.
 The sizes of the populations are represented by the diameters of their corresponding circles.
 </div>
 <div class="">
 </div>